 In September, the Fed decided to further lower the target rate to 1.75%-2.00% (from 2.00%-2.25%), in line with its July guidance stating a possible downturn in the economy driven by global developments.
-This guidance and view is further supported in the September statement by comments highlighting that business fixed investment and exports have weakened
+This guidance and view is further supported in the September statement by comments highlighting that business fixed investment and exports have weakened.